 There are several deadlines and important dates during your final semester.
 Do not miss the deadlines.
 Otherwise, you might not graduate this semester, and you might have to pay some late fees.
 This page describes approximate dates.
 To see the official dates for any given semester, check the Graduate School's Calendar.

 Friday of the week before classes begin -- Last day to file a fully approved Plan of Study without paying a $200 late penalty.
 For more information about the Plan of Study, see the Plan of Study menu bar or icon at the top of this page.
 Approved means "electronically signed by all committee members, the CIT program coordinator, and the CIT Graduate Program Chair.
 Procrastination is not accepted as an excuse for not allowing enough time to secure signatures.

-End of the first week of classes -- Declare candidacy of your degree by enrolling in CAND 99100 for Spring 2017.
-Up until the end of the first week of classes, you can do this through Stacy Lane in the CIT office.
-After this date (but before the university deadline below), you must register for degree candidacy through the Graduate School office in Young (YONG) Hall.
+End of the first week of classes -- Declare candidacy of your degree by enrolling in CAND 99100.
+Up until the end of the first week of classes, you can do this through the CIT office.
+After this date (but before the university deadline), you must register for degree candidacy through the Graduate School office in Young (YONG) Hall.

 NOTE: Students who are registered for exam (=defense) only, have a much earlier deadline -- sometime around mid-term.
 See above deadlines.